episource/Keepass-SmartcardEncryptedKeyFile/README.md

  5. [Confirm](#unlock-database-using-backup-key-file) that the exported backup key file or the previously used key file can be used to unlock the database.

 ## Change authorization
-1. Open and unlock a database with accompanying encrypted key file
+1. Open and unlock a database using an encrypted or plaintext key file
 2. Within `Tools` menu select `Edit Encrypted Key File`.
 A dialog like below shows up:
 <br/>![Change authorization: EKF editor](./doc/change-authorization_edit-ekf.png)
    1. All currently authorized smartcards are preselected.